mbicknese/Portfolio/src/content/blog/signals-deep-dive.md

 const original = 1;
 const [count, setCount] = createSignal(original);

-console.log('Current count: ', count()); // Expected outcome: “Current count: 1”
+console.log("Current count: ", count()); // Expected outcome: “Current count: 1”

 setCount(2);

-console.log('And now it is', count()); // Expected outcome: “And now it is 2” console.log('The original is the same', original); // Expected outcome: “The original is the same 1”
+console.log("And now it is", count()); // Expected outcome: “And now it is 2” console.log("The original is the same", original); // Expected outcome: “The original is the same 1”
 ```

 > Note that, due to the fact that we created a new variable within the closure